briggzi31/CSE573_Language_Identifier/README.md

 The default python version for this project environment is `Python 3.6.8`

+If you don't have conda installed, the conda install guide is [here](https://conda.io/projects/conda/en/latest/user-guide/install/index.html).

 1. Create a fresh conda environment using `environment.yml`

 ```